-A Diverging Diamond Intersection (DDI) is a new intersection design that addresses congestion by allowing vehicles to travel more quickly through an intersection.
-A DDI works by creating a diamond-shaped pattern in the intersection that temporarily shifts traffic to the left side of the roadway prior to entering the intersection.
+A Diverging Diamond Interchange (DDI) is a new intersection design that addresses congestion by allowing vehicles to travel more quickly through an intersection.
+A DDI works by creating a diamond-shaped pattern in the roadway that temporarily shifts traffic to the left of the roadway prior to entering the intersection.
 Two-phase traffic signals are installed at the roadway crossover points.
 Once on the left side of the roadway, vehicles can freely turn left rather than waiting for oncoming traffic to clear or for a left-turn signal.
-Through-traffic on the frontage road is handled via a collector-distributor road, or intersection bypass lane, and proceeds straight through the cross-street intersection allowing vehicles to avoid the traffic signal.
+Through-traffic on the frontage road is handled via a collector-distributor lane, or intersection bypass lane, which bypasses the signalized intersection, allowing drivers to avoid the traffic signal.
 Benefits include improved:

 There is also a DDI at I-35 and RM 1431 in Williamson County.